Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Extended Empirical Validation and Discussion

 \subsection{Runtime Analysis}

-In addition to the advantage of allowing rigorous theoretical statements, EMI also has practical advantages over the win rate derived by the LLM judge.
-Specifically, while both win rate and EMI are model-dependent, the former relies on models with tens to hundreds of billions of parameters, while the latter enables meaningful evaluation even with relatively small embedding models with millions of parameters.
-To quantitatively argue this, we compare the time per instance and the total inference time for the entire LLaVA-Bench COCO dataset in Table \ref{tab:runtime}.
-As shown in the table, EMI can shorten the time by 138 times compared to the win rate.
+In addition to the advantage of allowing rigorous theoretical statements, EMI also has practical advantages over the RP score derived by the LLM judge.
+Specifically, while both RP score and EMI are model-dependent, the former relies on models with tens to hundreds of billions of parameters, while the latter enables meaningful evaluation even with relatively small embedding models with millions of parameters.
+To quantitatively argue this, we compare the inference time per instance and for the entire LLaVA-Bench COCO dataset in Table \ref{tab:runtime}.
+As shown in the table, EMI can shorten the time by 138 times compared to the RP score.
 Even including the time required for MI training, EMI-based evaluation is still 3 times faster than MLLM judgment-based evaluation.
 Since MI training is performed only once and then transferred to all ID-OOD scenarios, the efficiency of EMI-based evaluation over MLLM judgment becomes more evident as the number of datasets to be evaluated increases.
-In addition, in the LLM judge paradigm, although open-source LLM judges \cite{kim2023prometheus} have been actively studied recently, proprietary LLMs are still dominant in practice, so one must pay per instance query, whereas EMI can make meaningful inferences with publicly available open-source pre-trained models without paying per query.
+In addition, in the LLM judge paradigm, although open-source LLM judges \cite{kim2023prometheus} have been actively studied recently, proprietary LLMs are still dominant in practice, so one must pay per instance query, whereas EMI can make meaningful inferences with publicly available open-source feature extractors without paying per query.